docker/extensions-sdk/docs/tutorials/ui-minimal-extension.md

 If your extension is valid, you should see the following message:

 `2021/12/10 10:49:42 The plugin metadata file is valid`.

-> :exclamation: Did the validation fail?
->
-> In case the validation failed, please see the output to amend the fields according to the JSON schema rules.
->
-> In the following example, we purposely forgot to set the `provider` field and added a white space character in the `name` field in the `metadata.json` file.
->
-> ```
->  2021/12/10 12:34:11 The plugin metadata file is not valid. see errors:
->  2021/12/10 12:34:11 - (root): provider is required
->  2021/12/10 12:34:11 - name: Does not match pattern '^[a-zA-Z-_]+$'
->  invalid plugin metadata file
-> ```

 ## Build the extension